Prachurya-Ray/100-days-of-code/log.md

 **Today's Progress**: OOPs in Python.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: I really struggled with OOPs, but, overall, I feel like I am slowly getting better at it.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: https://twitter.com/PrachuryaRay/status/1359926682891685888

 ### Day 2: February 12, 2021